imagej/imagej.github.io/_pages/Strahler_Analysis.md

 </div>

-A plugin from the [Neuroanatomy update site](User_Neuroanatomy "wikilink") that performs Strahler analysis on topographic skeletons (2D/3D).
-[Strahler numbering](wikipedia_Strahler_number "wikilink") is a numerical procedure that summarizes the branching complexity of mathematical trees.
+A plugin from the [Neuroanatomy update site](User_Neuroanatomy "wikilink") that performs Strahler analysis on topographic skeletons (2D/3D). {% include wikipedia title='Strahler number' text='Strahler numbering'%} is a numerical procedure that summarizes the branching complexity of mathematical trees.

 {% include ambox text='This page describes how to perform Strahler Analysis on skeletonized images.
 For analysis of traced structures have a look at [SNT](SNT "wikilink"). ' %}